Vertispan/j2clmavenplugin/Readme.md

 all annotation processors after stripping bytecode, which would require running on all artifacts from remote repositories as well.

+Reactor projects all have their generated content and bytecode built into a single directory, alongside original sources, resources, and bytecode.
+This results in a directory that should reflect accurately unpacking a jar which happens to include its own sources.

 ### Strip `@GwtIncompatible`
 The J2CL-provided `JavaPreprocessor` class is used to process all sources before they are compiled, stripping out